The Psychology of the Colour Green: Meaning, Symbolism and Wellbeing

 Lake Wood, Northumberland, Art Photograph, Hugo Richardson

-Buildeo is an interior design company with clients that include Holiday Inn, Hilton and Formby Hall Golf Resort.
-Their advice for hotel lobby colours is green colour based.
+Buildeo is an interior design company with clients that include Holiday Inn, Hilton and Formby Hall Golf Resort recommends green?based palettes for hotel lobbies.

 Thames Sluice, Henley-on-Thames, Art Photograph, Hugo Richardson

-The awards that have been given at the Chelsea Flower Show this year have themes of water and green plants – particularly the ‘Ecotherapy Garden’ .
+The Chelsea Flower Show featured strong themes of water and greenery, particularly in the ‘Ecotherapy Garden’ .

 Malachite was used by the Ancient Egyptians for tomb decoration, but this fell out of use over time as it oxidised and went black over time.